Government Intervention In The PRS And Buy To Let Sectors

 “Interestingly, landlords appear resigned to the introduction of minimum tenancy terms, further action with regards to HMOs and MUBs and individual licensing.
 And while 38% think a rental cap might be likely, there is very little support for such a measure being introduced, and it will result in landlords having to take action around the rents they charge and whether they can hold onto all their properties.

-“There is definitely a degree of uncertainty around what might be coming next, and I suspect many landlords are waiting for this month’s Budget before they make up their minds more fully on whether this is a Government which will be more ‘friendly’ to landlords.
+“There is definitely a degree of uncertainty around what might be coming next, and I suspect many PRS and buy to let sectors landlords are waiting for this month’s Budget before they make up their minds more fully on whether this is a Government which will be more ‘friendly’ to landlords.

 “Of those who think there will be intervention, 32% think stamp duty for landlords is just as likely to go up from its 3% extra charge level, as opposed to the 7% who think a cut is likely.
 In that sense, landlords appear to be bracing themselves for a Budget which may not be in their favour, rather than one which seeks to roll-back on the measures which have undoubtedly impacted on their profitability over the last few years.